andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

 - Content might be populated after the JavaScript has been run by AJAX, such as category facets
 - Content might be constructed by other JavaScript that our JavaScript doesn't know about, such as third party scripts
-- Our scripts might be loaded and executed asyncronously.
+- Our scripts might be loaded and executed asynchronously.

 Making HTML content interactive with JavaScript is a hugely common requirement; triggering modals, tracking users or showing a quick view are all pretty common tasks.
 More often then not, developers do something like the following: